 What is a spam complaint rate?

-A spam rate is the number of people who reported email as spam out of the total number of messages you have sent.
+A spam complaint rate is the number of people who reported email as spam out of the total number of messages you have sent.
 For example, if you send 5,000 messages and 5 people mark it as spam, your spam rate is 0.1% (5/5,000).

 What is considered a high spam complaint rate?

-A normal spam complaint rate is anything less than 0.1%, or 1 complaint for every 1,000 sent messages.
+The industry acceptable standard spam complaint rate is anything less than 0.1%, or 1 complaint for every 1,000 sent messages.
 Anything above this level is considered high.
 This is the industry standard set by major inbox providers like Gmail.

 How is spam reported?